ERNICommunity/3d-printing-brownbag/slides.md

 * More intuitive UI compared to Slic3r
 * Can set all the main and most of the detailed print options
 * For Prusa-specific settings (such as Linear Advance) it's best to use Slic3r and/or PrusaControl
+* Latest version (3.1) is bugged, recommended to use 3.0.4

 ---